Sigterm-no/flowdht/README.md

 NewCluster just creates a Cluster object, initialises the state tables and channels used to keep the algorithm concurrency-safe, and returns it.
 It requires that you specify the current Node and supply [Credentials](http://godoc.org/secondbit.org/wendy#Credentials) for the Cluster.

-Credentials are an interface that Wendy defines to help control access to your clusters.
+Credentials are an interface that FlowDHT defines to help control access to your clusters.
 Credentials could be whatever you want them to be: public/private keys, a single word or phrase, a rather large number... anything at all is fair game.
 The only rules for Credentials are as follows:

 1. Calling `Marshal()` on any implementation of Credentials must return a slice of bytes.
 2. Calling `Valid([]byte)` on any implementation of Credentials must decide whether the specified slice of bytes should grant access to the Cluster (return true) or not (return false).
 The recommended way to do that is to attempt to unmarshal the byte slice into your Credentials implementation (returning false on error) and then comparing the resulting instance with your local instance.
 But there's nothing stopping you from just returning true, granting anyone who cares to connect full access to your Cluster.
 Like [PSN](http://en.wikipedia.org/wiki/PlayStation_Network_outage) does (*Zing!*)